BBC Question Time: factchecked

 Question Time was in Kettering this week.
 The panel discussed a proposal to give every 25 year old £10,000; whether the UK should stay in the EU customs union; assisted dying; Donald Trump; and Labour’s local election results.
 The panel included the Work and Pensions Secretary Esther McVey MP; Labour’s Chuka Umunna MP; hip hop artist and writer Akala; Formula E boss and former MEP Alejandro Agag; and Chloe Westley of the Taxpayers’ Alliance.
-We’ve factchecked claims on youth unemployment, a survey on which country is the greatest threat to world peace, and several Coalition and Conservative policies relating to young people and education.
+We’ve factchecked claims on youth unemployment, young people and tax, a survey on which country is the greatest threat to world peace, and several Coalition and Conservative policies relating to young people and education.

 “A few years ago, I think it was 2014 but don’t hold me to that, Gallup which is an American polling company, did a global survey, 66 countries, over 100,000 people, so this was not just radical, crazy, leftist, and they asked people which country in the world was the greatest danger to world peace.
 This was before Trump came into office.
 25%—24% to be precise—responded the United States of America.”